itzchioma/terraform-jenkins/README.md

 ## How to use Jenkins for Terraform management:

-Step 1: Install the Terraform plugin on Jenkins
+- Step 1: Install the Terraform plugin on Jenkins
-Step 2: Install Terraform binary
+- Step 2: Install Terraform binary
-Step 3: Prepare the Terraform configuration step 4: Create a Jenkinsfile
+- Step 3: Prepare the Terraform configuration
+- Step 4: Create a Jenkinsfile
-Step 5: Create a new Jenkins Pipeline
+- Step 5: Create a new Jenkins Pipeline
-Step 6: Configure access to AWS
+- Step 6: Configure access to AWS
-Step 7: Test the Jenkins Pipeline
+- Step 7: Test the Jenkins Pipeline
-Step 8: Destroy the infrastructure using Jenkins
+- Step 8: Destroy the infrastructure using Jenkins

 ## Step 1: Install the Terraform plugin on Jenkins